 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the Scottish Muirhead family come from?
 What is the Scottish Muirhead family crest and coat of arms?
 When did the Muirhead family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Muirhead family history?The ancestors of the Muirhead family lived among the Strathclyde-Briton people of the Scottish/English Borderlands.
 Muirhead is a name for someone who lived in Lanark, where the family was found since the early Middle Ages.

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Muirhead has been spelled Muirhead, Morehead, Moorhead, Moorehead, Murehead and others.

-First found in Lanarkshire.
+First found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 Today, Muirhead is a small suburb of Glasgow, about 7 miles North-East of the city center.

 This web page shows only a small excerpt of our Muirhead research.
 Another 201 words(14 lines of text) covering the years 1401 and 1491 are included under the topic Early Muirhead History in all our PDF Extended History products.